santikka/causaleffect/README.md

 ## Recent changes (for all changes, see NEWS file).

+### Changes from version 1.3.12 to 1.3.13
+ * Fixed an incorrect graph definition in the IDC algorithm.

 ### Changes from version 1.3.11 to 1.3.12
  * The package no longer depends on the 'ggm' package.
  * The package no longer requires the 'XML' package, now suggests instead.